Trump warns Oman over Strait of Hormuz

 Market Impact

-Crude oil futures and energy equities may rise on increased geopolitical risk premium.
+Oil futures and energy equities are likely to rise on heightened supply risk perceptions.

 Who Benefits